shivannis/xandr-docs-public/xandr-docs/articles/monetize/device-analytics-report.md

 ---
-title : Microsoft Monetize - Device Analytics Report description : Learn how the Device Analytics report enables you to retrieve buy-side and sell-side performance data based on devices where impressions were served. ms.date: 10/28/2023
+title: Microsoft Monetize - Device Analytics Report
+description: Learn how the Device Analytics report enables you to retrieve buy-side and sell-side performance data based on devices where impressions were served. ms.date: 10/28/2023
 ---